nitron532/cs154lab3testutil/README.md

 # $t1 = 2
 ```

 Then just run `python test.py` and it should loop through the `tests` directory and check each test inside.
+I ran this on CSIL.

 Note: The factorial test uses tabs to separate the factorial clarification comment.